-When it comes to buying new construction, having a trustworthy builder is a must.
+When it comes to new home construction, having a trustworthy builder is a must.
+How do I find new home builders near me?
 You can look through online reviews and forums to learn more about a builder, but nothing beats an expert’s knowledge.
 Experienced real estate agents know reputable builders, thanks to their network.
 Make use of their expertise to find reliable builders with quality construction and warranties.
-A good real estate agent will find out if a builder has cut costs on their materials or if they have a history of not honoring their warranties.
+A good real estate agent will find out if a builder has cut costs on their materials or if they have a history of not honoring their new home builder warranty.
 They will also know if construction is likely to take longer based on the builder and market trends.

 Protecting Your Interests

 It’s always a good idea to have a real estate expert with you when dealing with builders and sales agents.
 While the sales agent can help you in your purchase, they represent the interests of the builder at the end of the day.